alexpournaras/aws-saa/notes/EC2.md

   - One-time: When acquire instance: ends the request.
   - Persistent: When instance is interrupted, the Spot Request will be recreated.
   - Cancel of Spot Requests will **NOT** stop instances.
 May fall in a **loop**!
+  - The Role should have the `AmazonEC2SpotFleetTaggingRole` service role and allow the `spotfleet.amazonaws.com` service assume the role.
 - **Spot Blocks:** Reserve for 1–6 hours (guaranteed availability)

 ### 🧠 Spot Fleet